 The South is nothing short of a magical experience.
 Here you will experience the true heart of Namibia and see unique landscapes that will colour the rest of your life.
 The seven day Southern Swing has been designed to give you a short but comprehensive safari around the main highlights of Southern Namibia.
 First night of the tour is spent in the Kalahari area of Namibia before we continue to the mighty Fish River Canyon.
 Visit the small town of Aus where you will have the opportunity to visit the Ghost Town of Kolmanskop and Luderitz before ending with 2 nights in the world’s oldest desert, where you will stroll among the world’s highest sand dunes.

-This tour departs on selected Saturdays from Windhoek.
+This tour departs on selected Saturdays (from 01 November 2019 to Selected Fridays) from Windhoek.

-Minimum 2 & a Maximum of 10 travelers per tour.
+No Minimum & a Maximum of 10 travelers per tour.

 Modified Safari Landcruiser, Toyota Quantum or Dyna Truck.

 Deadvlei, Dune 45, Fish River Canyon, Kalahari area, Kolmanskop, Luderitz, Sossusvlei, Sesriem Canyon